Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 Shortening such actions for the ol' noggin until they become second nature, I gotta say ... it works.

 It's about this time that a clear division in speed from one group to the next becomes obvious.
 When bunched up, we pay mind to our own ride rather than the slower bike ahead.
-Plenty of fun can be had even while mellowed, exercising graceful actions along an indifferently unchanged line.
+You can still have plenty of fun while mellowed, exercising graceful actions along an indifferently unchanged line.

 Session 4